lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 You can change the binds of almost everything using the default in-game UI.

 A few keys require you to edit `user_keys.vcfg` in the " Steam\userdata\[Your 9 digit Steam ID here]\570 " folder.

-If you want to change the bind of <kbd>MOUSE5</kbd>, you have to edit the sixth line of `D2SpaceModifier.ahk`.

 **Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**